 Our research for the Richmond Group of Charities and partners to inform their Doing the Right Thing project—which aims to shape health and care system reform by showcasing the voluntary and community sector's value.
 We assessed the strength of evidence available and developed frameworks to provide a shared language.

-The statutory system is central and hugely important to guaranteeing adequate healthcare across the UK, but conversations about health need to look beyond the doors of hospitals and GP surgeries.
 In this discussion paper, we present seven key areas in which charities have the potential to improve the quality of UK health services.

 What does cross-sector collaboration in health and care look like in a particular place?
 NPC has captured learning from the initial stages of the The Richmond Group of Charities' work in Somerset, which explored what new ways of working across sectors in a specific geographic area could look like.
 Here we share three lessons from the work.